zwave-js/node-zwave-js/packages/core/api.md

     prevValue: unknown;
 }

-// Warning: (ae-missing-release-tag) "ValueType" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ValueType" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export type ValueType = "number" | "boolean" | "string" | "number[]" | "boolean[]" | "string[]" | "duration" | "color" | "buffer" | "any";

-// Warning: (ae-missing-release-tag) "ValueUpdatedArgs" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+// Warning: (ae-missing-release-tag) "ValueUpdatedArgs" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
 export interface ValueUpdatedArgs extends ValueID {